Student Life Resource Toolkit

 Center for Academic and Student Achievement (CASA)

 The Center for Academic and Student Achievement (CASA) provides compassionate academic and personal support to the undergraduate student population at USF.
-All students are assigned a major adviser, and an academic success coach in CASA.
+All students are assigned a major adviser and an academic success coach in CASA as part of their success team.
 Academic success coaches support students from orientation to graduation, often collaborating with faculty, in an effort to deliver the holistic student support that we are committed to at USF.

 Academic Success Coaches are available to meet with students by appointment Monday through Friday, from 9 a.m. to 5 p.m.
-PST, or during their weekly drop-in hours.
-To make an in-person, virtual/zoom or phone appointment, students should utilize the Student Hub online portal.
-Appointments can also be made by calling 415-422-5050 or emailing casa@usfca.edu
+PT, or during their weekly drop-in hours.
+To make an in-person, zoom, or phone appointment, students should utilize the Student Hub online portal.
+Appointments can also be made by calling 415-422-5050 or emailing casa@usfca.edu.

 Confidential Resources for Reporting Sexual Misconduct